lesca/lemoe/README.md

 ## Reset

-Remove the ArchLinux proot completely and restore it from base image.
+Command below removes the installed Linux system completely and restore it from base image.

 ```
 bash lemoe.sh reset